Alcantor/LotusECU-T4e/README.md

 ![Installation video](documentation/Usage/videos/install-tools.webp)

-For the Korlan adapter, run "python -m pip install pywin32", install the [Korlan Driver] and copy the [CANAL DLL] into your python installation directory.
+The "pywin32" module is needed for the Korlan adapter, you will have to install [Korlan Driver] and copy the [CANAL DLL] into your python installation directory.

 [Korlan Driver]: http://www.8devices.com/media/products/usb2can_korlan/downloads/usb2can_winusb.msi
 [CANAL DLL]: http://www.8devices.com/media/products/usb2can_korlan/downloads/usb2can_canal_v2.0.0.zip

+The "python-can-candle" module is easy to use for any candlelight device.

 ### Flash a white T4/T4e ECU (2001-2008)